mrspecht/mrspecht/README.md

 Educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
 With a background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and designing learning experiences that drive meaningful results.

-Working with academic stakeholders and subject matter experts, I’ve designed courses, delivered hands-on instruction, and prepared students for careers in software development and digital innovation.
+Working with academic stakeholders and industry experts, I’ve designed courses, delivered hands-on instruction, and prepared students for careers in software development and digital innovation.
 Watching them gain confidence, build experience, land their first jobs, and even return as instructors has been incredibly fulfilling.
 These moments reflect the impact of effective teaching and continually remind me why I’m so passionate about this work.

 Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to complex web applications.
 This hands-on experience keeps my problem-solving skills sharp and informs the practical insights I bring to every course I design and deliver.